schwa/ShaderConverter/README.md

 ## Doesn't Apple's Metal Shader Converter do this?

 I don't think so.
 [Apple's tool](https://developer.apple.com/metal/shader-converter/) converts from shaders in LLVM/IR format to MSL.
-Currently only (Windows) DirectX DXIL format shaders seem supported.
+Currently, only (Windows) DirectX DXIL format shaders seem supported.

 ### Why are you doing this?